jos101/composer/doc/00-intro.md

 ## System Requirements

 Composer requires PHP 5.3.2+ to run.
-A few sensitive php settings and compile flags are also required, but the installer will warn you about any incompatibilities.
+A few sensitive php settings and compile flags (specially activate php_openssl extension) are also required, but the installer will warn you about any incompatibilities.

 To install packages from sources instead of simple zip archives, you will need